Hot Rod Hill Climb Artwork

 The local hot rods beat the best sports car times by a large margin and returned in 1954 to compete again.
 HRMcovered the follow-up event, too, with a section on how-to organize a hill climb in your town.

 The 1954 Georgetown Hot Rod Hill Climb was the last of its kind—the Governor at the time outlawed racing of any type on Colorado roads.

-It was after this discovery that Mike had the thought, “I wish I was there… we have to do this again.
+It was after this discovery that Nick had the thought, “I wish I was there… we have to do this again.

-After a few years of revisiting the article from time to time, Mike received a final push of inspiration from the epic 2013 “The Race of Gentlemen.”
-Encouragement from promoter Meldon Van Riper Stultz III sent Mike to Georgetown in January 2013 to offer his plan to city leaders.
+After a few years of revisiting the article from time to time, Nick received a final push of inspiration from the epic 2013 “The Race of Gentlemen.”
+Encouragement from promoter Meldon Van Riper Stultz III sent Nick to Georgetown in January 2013 to offer his plan to city leaders.
 After a few months, the historic event was inked for September 14, 2013.

-On September 14, 2013, Nick’s Garage of Englewood revived the legendary ride with a 60th Anniversary recreation of the original Hot Rod Hill Climb.
-Mike and his team found the guys that were there and the cars that were there.
-Together with a new generation of traditional Hot Rod enthusiasts, Mike remade history.
+On September 14, 2013, Nick’s Hot Rod Garage of Englewood revived the legendary ride with a 60th Anniversary recreation of the original Hot Rod Hill Climb.
+Nick and his team found the guys that were there and the cars that were there.
+Together with a new generation of traditional Hot Rod enthusiasts, Nick remade history.
 The Hot Rod World rejoiced, and the town of Georgetown, CO found itself once more primed with pre-1955 hot rods and vintage cars.

 We’re here to celebrate Colorado’s Hot Rod pioneers.
 We’re here to relive the moments with the legends.
 We’re here to recreate history.